Religious policy of Xi Jinping: UFWD's role in sinicization

-The Use of Technology and Surveillance for Sinicization
+Use of technology and surveillance for sinicization

 The shrinking and control of religious space under Xi Jinping has become far more effective in an age of digital authoritarianism.
-The CCP has significantly expanded the use of technology to implement sinicisation policies, with its efforts aimed at aligning religious practices with state-approved socialist ideals.
+The CCP has significantly expanded the use of technology to implement sinicization policies, with its efforts aimed at aligning religious practices with state-approved socialist ideals.
 The government employs a comprehensive digital surveillance infrastructure that includes advanced technologies such as artificial intelligence (AI), facial recognition, and biometric data collection.
 Public and private religious gatherings, particularly among Uighur Muslims and Tibetan Buddhists, are closely monitored using these technologies.

 In particular, the use of facial recognition cameras is prominent in mosques, churches, and temples to track attendees and alert authorities if individuals flagged as potential threats appear.
-AI systems can identify religious markers in clothing and monitor large data sets for patterns of religious behaviour that might indicate subversive activities.
+AI systems can identify religious markers in clothing and monitor large data sets for patterns of religious behavior that might indicate subversive activities.
 Furthermore, biometric data collection extends beyond visual tracking; in regions like Xinjiang, residents must undergo scans that include DNA sampling, iris imaging, and voice recording.
 This facilitates an extensive, multi-layered surveillance network that enables CCP authorities to maintain ubiquitous watch mechanisms on religious practices and identities.

 The CCP's digital oversight extends to online activities.
 The government mandates that citizens install software on their mobile devices to log communications and media consumption, allowing real-time monitoring of religious expressions on platforms like WeChat.
-The Integrated Joint Operations Platform (IJOP) in Xinjiang aggregates data from various surveillance sources, flagging individuals who engage in behaviours such as frequent mosque visits or contact with international religious organizations.
+The Integrated Joint Operations Platform (IJOP) in Xinjiang aggregates data from various surveillance sources, flagging individuals who engage in behaviors such as frequent mosque visits or contact with international religious organizations.